-As a professional services organisation we deliver our services through our highquality staff and as such we have robust recruitment practices supported by representatives of our People Team in each region in which we operate.
+As a professional services organisation we deliver our services through our high-quality staff and as such we have robust recruitment practices supported by representatives of our People Team in each region in which we operate.
 Checks are defined in a group minimum standards document on employee vetting and include evidence to support candidates' 'right to work'.
 This close involvement and oversight limits the risk of employing anyone who is forced or trafficked labour.

 Where we have sub-consultants or contractors providing services on our behalf, we require them to comply with our terms which include reference to the procedures and practices outlined in the Currie & Brown anti-slavery and human trafficking policy statement.
-We further enhanced our control procedures associated with sub-contractors and sub-consultants during the year.